 9 Best Hotels in Iceland

 Glacial lagoons.
 Award-winning restaurants.
 Must-see art exhibits.
 Is it any wonder Iceland is one everyone's radar right now?
-Here's where to bed down during your trip to the dreamy, ice-capped paradise.
+Here, the best Iceland hotels to bed down in during your trip to the dreamy, ice-capped paradise.

 This high-style boutique hotel is located in the center of downtown Reykjavík, walking distance from bucket-list attractions like the National Cathedral, Harpa Concert Hall, and Reykjavík Pond.
 But before you go exploring the town, you'll want to kick back inside the hotel's minimalist, monochromatic common areas—all dark glossy furnishings, modern lines, and local artwork from some of the country's most prominent artists.
 Hang out in the lobby and order a glass of vino as you people-watch (the hotel is popular among style-conscious couples and business travelers).
 Or, warm up in your cozy guest room, where comfort-minded amenities (fireplaces, heated wooden floors, Italian linens) counter the property's Nordic coolness.